gauthamchettiar/gauthamchettiar.github.io/content/posts/2022-01-11-ipl-data-analysis/index.md

 {{<collapsible-img "Expected Output - (Column = 5, Row = 108)" "images/20.png" "P9 Output" 350>}}

-**Bonus :** Above data fetched is very difficult to analyse.
+**Bonus :** Above data fetched is very difficult to analyze.
 It would have been much better if season were used as column names instead.
 Write a query that would display just `matches_won` for each team over seasons.

 Looking at below output should make it clear.